Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 ## Group validation

 It is possible to apply validations to a repeating group when the user saves a row in the group.
 This can be done by adding a trigger on the group component in the layout file (e.g. `FormLayout.json`).
+There are two different triggers that can be used for groups; `validation` runs validation on the entire group, and `validateRow` only runs validation on the row the user is trying to save.
 Example:

 ```json {hl_lines=[14]}
 {